 7. Archaebacterial flagellum are different from eubacteral flagellum because they do not contain a cap or internal channel through which to build itself through.
 This means that it has to start from the base up.
 The question here is how does it keep the parts of the flagellum where they need to be?
 It does this through the use of glycans.
 These hold the peptides in place keeping them from floating away.

-15. 1) Phospholipids self associate to form a bi-layer, hiding their hydrophobic tails, made of long fatty acids chains and hydrocarbon chains, from H20 and to associate their hydrophilic polar head group, a negatively charged phosphate group, towards the H20.
+1) Phospholipids self associate to form a bi-layer, hiding their hydrophobic tails, made of long fatty acids chains and hydrocarbon chains, from H20 and to associate their hydrophilic polar head group, a negatively charged phosphate group, towards the H20.
+The hydrophobic tails repel the water and come together while the hydrophilic heads line up facing the water.
+So when the phospholipids are suspended in water, they come together and form different types of membrane structures.

-2) Cell Adhesion Molecules (CAMs) regulate when cell membranes can fuse together and when they cannot fuse.
+ReplyDelete2) Cell Adhesion Molecules (CAMs) regulate when cell membranes can fuse together and when they cannot fuse.
 Some of these CAMs are Calcium-dependent, which could be related to the smooth ER, which regulates the concentration of Calcium ions.

 3) A group of phospholipids could not just evolve together as many evolutionists might believe.
 The complex system would have to come from somewhere and be created.
 The formation of a membrane is far too complex to just evolve.
 The membrane is not only phospholipids but also, carbohydrates and proteins, thus creating a problem with just phospholipids and water forming a membrane.

 4) They can from many different kinds of membrane structures like the micelle, the liposome, and the bi-layer sheet.
 The micelle is a spherical shaped phospholipid chain with only one layer.
 The liposome is also spherical in shape, but it is sphere with an empty middle.
 The bi-layer sheet is a thin sheet of two layers of phospholipids that connect together forming a continuous sheet that stretches into a spherical shape.
+One thing in common with these 3 different types of phospholipid formations is that they all seem to form spheres, which is a good way to make a continuous barrier that protects the hydrophobic tails.

 5) Archaebacterial monolayers are different from a lipid bilayer because the tails come together, which are fused into a single molecule, and the heads attach on either end of the fatty acid chains creating the monolayer allowing it to be more rigid and withstand extreme environments.